 Why You Need an eSIM for World Cup 2026

 Traditional SIM cards are a nightmare for multi-country trips.
-You either pay eye-watering international roaming fees (often $10–$20/day from your home carrier), or you're constantly hunting for local SIM cards in each country — which means queuing at airport shops, dealing with language barriers, and losing your home number temporarily.
+You either pay eye-watering international roaming fees (often $10–$20/day from your home carrier), or you're constantly hunting for local SIM cards in each country — queuing at airport shops, dealing with language barriers, and losing your home number temporarily.

 - No physical SIM swap — activate instantly from your phone settings